Kakeya set

-Needle shown rotating inside a deltoid.
-At every stage of its rotation (except when an endpoint is at a cusp of the deltoid), the needle is in contact with the deltoid at three points: two endpoints (blue) and one tangent point (black).

-The needle's midpoint (red) describes a circle with diameter equal to half the length of the needle.
+The deltoid (black) together with its interior is a Kakeya needle set: a needle (blue) of length 1 can perform a complete rotation within it.

 In mathematics, a Kakeya set, or Besicovitch set, is a set of points in Euclidean space which contains a unit line segment in every direction.
-For instance, a disk of radius 1/2 in the Euclidean plane, or a ball of radius 1/2 in three-dimensional space, forms a Kakeya set.
-Much of the research in this area has studied the problem of how small such sets can be.
-Abram Besicovitch showed that there are Besicovitch sets of measure zero.
+For instance, a disk of radius 1/2 in the Euclidean plane, or a ball of radius 1/2 in three-dimensional space, forms a Besicovitch set.

-A Kakeya needle set (sometimes also known as a Kakeya set) is a (Besicovitch) set in the plane with a stronger property, that a unit line segment can be rotated continuously through 180 degrees within it, returning to its original position with reversed orientation.
+A Kakeya needle set (sometimes also known as a Kakeya set) is a set in the plane with a stronger property, that a unit line segment can be rotated continuously through 360 degrees within it, returning to its original position.
 Again, the disk of radius 1/2 is an example of a Kakeya needle set.

+Much of the research in this area has studied the problem of how small such sets can be, first asked by Sōichi Kakeya in 1917.
+Abram Besicovitch proved in 1920 that there are Besicovitch sets in the plane of measure zero and in 1928 that there are Kakeya needle sets in the plane of arbitrarily small positive measure.
+There are no Kakeya needle sets of measure 0.
+The Kakeya conjecture states that Besicovitch sets in n-dimensional space must have Hausdorff dimension n; it remains open for n>3.
+These questions belong to geometric measure theory.

+Besicovitch sets of measure zero

+In 1920, while considering a problem of integration, Besicovitch showed that there are Besicovitch sets in the plane of measure zero.
+Such sets can be constructed using the Perron tree method explained below, without the need for Pál joins.
+There are also other methods; for example, Kahane uses Cantor sets to construct a Besicovitch set of measure zero in the plane.

 Kakeya needle problem

 The Kakeya needle problem asks whether there is a minimum area of a region $D$ in the plane, in which a needle of unit length can be turned through 360°.
 This question was first posed, for convex regions, by Kakeya (1917).
-The minimum area for convex sets is achieved by an equilateral triangle of height 1 and area 1/√3, as Pál showed.
+The minimum area for convex sets is achieved by an equilateral triangle of height 1 and area 1/√3, as Gyula Pál showed in 1920.

 Kakeya seems to have suggested that the Kakeya set $D$ of minimum area, without the convexity restriction, would be a three-pointed deltoid shape.
 However, this is false; there are smaller non-convex Kakeya sets.